design-automation/mobius-parametric-modeller-dev-0-9/src/assets/typedoc-json/docVW/vr-viewer-hotspots.md

 desktop application called SVD360 that can be used for downloading imgages from Google Street View:
 * [Street View Download (SVD360)](https://svd360.istreetview.com/)

-You can download one or more 360 image using SVD360 application as follows:
+You can download one or more 360 images using SVD360 application as follows:
 * In Google Maps, navigate to the Google Street view image that you want to download and copy the URL.
 * In SVD360, go to the 'Tools' tab and paste the URL into the URL input box.
 This will give you the ID of the panorama image.
-* In SVD360, go to the 'Panorama Download' tab and specify the filename where the image should be save, paste the the panorama ID, and set the resolution to 2048 x 1024.
+* In SVD360, go to the 'Panorama Download' tab and specify the filename where the image should be saved, paste the the panorama ID, and set the resolution to 2048 x 1024.
 Save the image in `.png` format.
 * In SVD360, you will see the downloaded image, and also some data about the image.
 Save this data to a text file.
-In particular, you need to save the Geolocation and North Rotation. you need to save the `Geolocation` and `North Rotation`.
+In particular, you need to save the `Geolocation` and `North Rotation`.

 ```
 panorama1_lat = 1.277360